fadams/kubernetes-playpen/README.md

 **UPDATE** I've just come across [kid - Kubernetes in Docker](https://github.com/vyshane/kid) which actually seems to work!!
 It has launched what looks like a working Kubernetes and I'm not seeing the kubectl connection refused problem and also a working Kubernetes Dashboard.
 Kid is basically a single bash script so it should be possible to figure out what that is doing that the other instructions are not.
+One thing I've noticed though is that kid is set up for Kubernetes version 1.3.7 and it doesn't seem to work with version 1.6.2.